fransua/ecolopy/doc/source/tutorial/load_abundance.rst

   abd.lnL
   # 318.84864864917472

-or you can get any attribute thruogh the model objet linked to our abundance:
+or you can get any attribute through the model linked to our abundance:
 ::

   model = abd.get_model('ewens')
   model.lnL
   # 318.84864864917472

-All those values coorespond to the current model (in this case ewens).
+All those values correspond to the current model (in this case ewens).

 Searching for best model